ivoras/minigoscript/README.md

 # A very simple scripting language parser in Go

 This is an ad-hoc parser for a small scripting language.
-It's not even a complete language - it only deals with syntax, you need to provide the semantics yourself.
+It's not even a complete language - it only deals with tokenisation and a bit of syntax, you need to provide all the semantics yourself.
+See the example section below for an idea what this does.

 The language looks like this: